MichHighlander/Manga-EReader-Docker/README.md

 ```

 2.
-*Disclamer*: if <local_input_folder> is given and is not empty, the code will ignore "mangaDownloadingOptions" and will not download new manga.
+  *Disclamer*: If <local_input_folder> is given and is not empty, the code will ignore "mangaDownloadingOptions" and will not download new manga.
 ```
 docker run -v <options_file_path>.json:/app/options.json -v <local_input_folder>:/app/input <kindle_dir>/documents/:/app/output <container_name>
 ```

+## CREDITS
+- manga_py - For downloading manga: (https://github.com/manga-py/manga-py)
+- KCC - For converting the manga into mobi files: (https://github.com/ciromattia/kcc)